MateuszKolimaga/2048-Hex-LAN/README.md

 4. Ability to save games to xml file and play them or load them to the last state
 5. Button control for both offline players (Player1: W A S D, Player2: I J K L), and the ability to make a move with buttons (for Player1) on the GUI
 6. Printing game history on the GUI

+# How to play

+Just run a game.py script, even when you want to play online.
+The server starts automatically after one of the players clicks the LAN game button.